ssppooff/Analysiolo/README.md

 - The number of shares bought (positive number) or sold (negative number)
 - The price (always positive)

-For example, if on February 18, 2021, you bought 11 shares of S&P 500 (ticker `^GSPC`) for 3'930.60, it should be written as follows
+For example, if on February 18, 2021, you bought 11 shares of S&P 500 (ticker `^GSPC`) for 3'930.60, it should be written as
 ```
 2021-02-18 BUY ^GSPC +11 3930.60
 ```

-Or for example, selling 5 shares of S&P 500 on the March 3 of the same year for 3'820.40, should be written as
+Or, selling 5 shares of S&P 500 on March 3, 2021 for 3'820.40, should be written as
 ```
 2021-03-03 SELL ^GSPC -5 3820.40
 ```